Help for residents facing hardship or difficulties

 - someone in your household has coronavirus symptoms

-- you've been told to self-isolate by a doctor or NHS 111
+- you've been told to self-isolate by a doctor or the NHS

 - you have to stay at home due to government advice on coronavirus.

 The welfare benefits team will continue to provide welfare rights advice including debt advice, support to identify benefit entitlement and applying for grants.

 Help with a new benefits claim

 The impact of coronavirus on households in the borough has been significant and financially, for some this is a worrying time.
 We want to help you.